mrgnr/sleuth/README.md

 [![Coverage Status](https://img.shields.io/coveralls/emrob/sleuth.svg)](https://coveralls.io/r/emrob/sleuth)

 The principle behind Sleuth is simple: You shouldn't have to modify your code to debug it.
-Sometimes it's just easier to insert print() statements than to fire up a debugger, but then your code becomes littered with debugging statements that must be removed later.
-With Sleuth, all of your debugging code goes into a Sleuth config file, freeing you of dealing with the mess resulting from a long debugging session.
+Sometimes it's just easier to insert `print()` statements than it is to fire up a debugger, but then your code becomes littered with debugging statements that must be removed later.
+With Sleuth, all of your debugging code goes into a Sleuth config file, freeing you of cleaning up the mess resulting from a long debugging session.